ashhadm/CS_249/Week_1/README.md

 ## Features
 - **Exact pattern matching** using the Knuth-Morris-Pratt (KMP) algorithm.
+- **Approximate pattern matching** using an optimized edit distance function (`quick_distance`).
-- **Approximate pattern matching** (allowing up to one mismatch: substitution, insertion, or deletion).
+  - Allows up to one mismatch, including **substitution, insertion, or deletion**.
+  - Uses early termination to improve efficiency, stopping when more than one mismatch is found.
+  - Efficiently determines the edit type: **'S' for substitution, 'I' for insertion, and 'D' for deletion**.
 - **Multi-threaded processing** for large genome datasets.
 - **Support for compressed and zipped genome files**.
 - **Performance tracking** with runtime and memory usage statistics.